MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cframewndex-class.md

 ### <a name="parameters"></a>Parametri

 *bShow*<br/>
-[in] TRUE se l'applicazione vengono illustrati i riquadri; FALSE in caso contrario.
+in TRUE se l'applicazione Visualizza i riquadri.
+In caso contrario, FALSE.

 ### <a name="return-value"></a>Valore restituito